HPCNow/hpcnow-labs/admin-training/slurm/08-user-management.md

 ## Setting up users

-You can manage users using similar syntax but the options exposed to user management are different.
+You can manage users using similar syntax but the options exposed for user management are different.

 ### User Options